 There are many different types of burn injuries.
 Regardless of the severity of the burn, it is important to promptly treat any type of burn to ensure that more damage does not occur.
 While many burns are superficial burns and do not require individuals to seek any extensive medical care, all burns should be taken seriously and those who sustain the burn should be particularly cautious when determining whether medical treatment is necessary.

 Many times, employers set forth policies that place employers on notice of any accident or incident that occurs at the workplace, which includes workplace injuries.
 An employee’s failure to notify the employer of a workplace burn may further complicate the employee’s request for relief and undermine his or her claim regarding the seriousness of the incident.
 Our attorneys want you to obtain all available relief, so we recommend that employees report all burn injuries according to the policy set by the employer immediately or as soon after the injury as possible.

 Colombo Law: Your Personal Injury Litigators

 If you have been injured in a workplace accident or incident in West Virginia, contact an attorney at Colombo Law for legal assistance.
-Colombo Law assists clients located in and around West Virginia including in Morgantown, Fairmont, Clarksburg, Bridgeport, Kingwood, Grafton, Weston, Philippi, Buckhannon, Elkins, Parkersburg, as well as Monongalia, Marian, Harrison, Preston, Taylor, and Lewis county.
+Colombo Law assists clients located in and around West Virginia including in Morgantown, Fairmont, Clarksburg, Bridgeport, Kingwood, Grafton, Weston, Philippi, Buckhannon, Elkins, Parkersburg, as well as Monongalia, Marion, Harrison, Preston, Taylor, and Lewis county.
 If you are unsure of whether you have a personal injury claim or how to proceed with obtaining monetary compensation, let one of our attorneys take the stress away from you.
 Contact one of our attorneys today.